-- Be supportive and loyal to Hinds Community College.
+- Be supportive of and loyal to Hinds Community College.

 How To Apply

 - Complete the Hinds Connection Application.

 - Provide two letters of recommendation.
 Recommendation letters should be from individuals who know you well and can attest to your personality, character, and leadership abilities (Teachers, Youth Group Leaders, Counselors, etc. Not family members.)

-- Attend one of our “Get Acquainted Sessions” where you’ll have the opportunity to meet the Sponsors and some current Connection members.
-You’ll learn more about Connection, the responsibilities and requirements, and view photos and video highlights of all we did last year!
+- Attend a Connection Meet and Greet where you’ll have the opportunity to meet the Sponsors and some current Connection members.
+You’ll learn more about Connection, the responsibilities and requirements, and view photos of all we did last year!